Thousands sleep in open after Greek refugee camp burns down

 Greek authorities have said the fires on Tuesday and Wednesday evening were deliberately set by some of the camp’s residents angered by isolation orders issued to prevent the spread of the coronavirus after 35 residents were found to have been infected.

-The camp had already been placed in lockdown until mid-September, after the first case had been detected — a Somali man who had been granted asylum and had left the camp, but who had returned to Moria from Athens.
+The camp had been under a lockdown due to last until mid-September after the first virus case was identified in a Somali man who had been granted asylum and left the camp but later returned to Moria from Athens.

+“We have spent three days here without eating, without drinking.
+We are in conditions that are really, really not very good,” Freddy Musamba, a former camp resident from Gambia who denounced the situation in Greece and the conditions under which he had been living.

+“I want to speak about the European Union, who abandoned us, who left us here like this,” Musamba said.
+He called for the EU “to come and support us, to not leave us.
+We are like abandoned children.
+We have endured things we didn’t know could happen.”

-Aid organizations have long warned about the dire conditions in the camp, which has a capacity of just over 2,750 people but was housing more than 12,500 inside and in a spillover tent city that sprang up in an adjacent olive grove.
+Aid organizations have long warned about dire conditions in the camp, which has a capacity of just over 2,750 people but was housing more than 12,500 inside and in a spillover tent city that sprang up in an adjacent olive grove.

 The situation has led to spiraling tension, both among migrants and refugees inside the camp and with local residents who have long called for Moria to be shut down.

-Tuesday night’s fire left around 3,500 of the camp’s inhabitants homeless, the migration minister had said.
+The first fire on Tuesday night left around 3,500 of the camp’s inhabitants homeless, the migration minister had said.
 Tents were flown in and a ferry and two navy ships were to provide emergency accommodation.
 But the remnants of the camp were burned down on Wednesday night, leaving the remaining inhabitants with nowhere to stay.

 On Wednesday, government spokesman Stelios Petsas stressed that none of the camp’s residents, except for 406 unaccompanied teenagers and children who had been living there, would be allowed to leave the island.
 The unaccompanied minors were flown to the mainland and temporarily housed in hotels on Wednesday night.